mosaic-group/FaspHeuristic/README.md

 TIGHT-CUT library can be used as a submodule of your project or can be used as a regular installed library.

 ### Simple example
-Simple project using installed TIGHT-CUT library requires only two files `main.cpp` with a code and simple configuration `CMakeLists.txt` file.
+Simple project using installed TIGHT-CUT library requires only two files: `main.cpp` with the code and a simple configuration `CMakeLists.txt` file.

 **main.cpp**
 ```c++